isl-org/FastGlobalRegistration/readme.md

 **MAX_CORR_DIST** determines when the optimization will stop.
 In general, **MAX_CORR_DIST** (USE_ABSOLUTE_SCALE=1) or **MAX_CORR_DIST * diameter_of_model** (USE_ABSOLUTE_SCALE=0) should be set close to the threshold used to determine if a point pair is a match in global space.
 If you don't know how to set it, start with the default value **0.025**.
 Decreasing this parameter sometimes results in tighter alignment.

 **TUPLE_MAX_CNT** trades off between speed and accuracy.
 Increasing it will make the optimization slower but the result can be more accurate.

+### Matlab binding

+FastGlobalRegistration has a Matlab binding courtesy of Jordi Pont-Tuset.
+It can be used seamlessly with the compilation tool chains mentioned above.
+Follow instructions provided by CMake if you need to make additional configuration for MATLAB_ROOT environment variable.
+To use the Matlab binding, execute [fgr_demo.h](source/Matlab/fgr_demo.h) from source/Matlab.